Educational Needs

 ADD / ADHD and those with ‘inappropriate behaviour’.

-- Very visual and very kinesthetic.
-For these individuals it can be like they have several movies running at the same time.
-This can take a lot of attention, and also create a lot of energy.
-They go straight from a ‘Seeing’ to a ‘Doing’ decision making process.
-They do not have their hearing turned on and do not hear the little voice, our internal dialogue, saying for instance “Is now the right time for me to . . .”
-Hence inappropriate behaviour and boisterous.
+- They do not have their hearing turned on and do not hear the little voice, our internal dialogue, saying for instance “Is now the right time for me to . . .”

 - Conditions of hearing difficulty and glue ear are frequently associated.

-Aspergers / Autism – The photographic memory
+– The photographic memory

 - Autism